JP/

 INFORMATION

-—it lies in your operations: the "real data" your business generates every day.
+The next breakthrough won't come from the web—it lies in your operations: the "real data" your organization generates every day.

 Are you locking your data away in a vault, hiding behind "confidentiality"?